Beelzebarb/sft/README.md

 - **Paul Dirac** - Discovered antimatter and the Dirac equation, his belief in **locality** inspired me to build this.
 I named the Dirac Core Pressure after him, which is a custom short-range quantum exclusion force.
 - **Philip M. Morse** - Inventor of the Morse Potential which is used along the Dirac Core Pressure to stabilize the quantum universe.
 Without it, this would never work.
+- **Mike Cordeau** - Helped me greatly by donating various server components for my R740 to boost its processing ability.
+Without him I wouldn't have been able to do the larger deterministic runs.
 - **ChatGPT** helped me with the calculus, force derivations and very tedious debugging of issues in the early days.

 ---